ensonic/octacon/README.md

 ## control changes

-The encoders send values on cc 9 to 16.
+The encoders send values on cc 9 to 16
-TODO: encoder buttons
+The encoder buttons send 64 on cc 17 to 25

 ## sysex